Dog separation anxiety medication can definitely improve quality of life for anxious/fearful puppies and dogs.

 It's worth noting that they aren't a 'quick-fix' like the way the essences/products above are.

 A pheromone-based product may take a few days to being working.
 But it's worth the wait.

 Pheromone products release natural calming (odorless to humans) pheromones into the air surrounding your pet, calming him gently and naturally.

 Simple plug-in diffuser can be used in any room to comfort your pet.

 Excellent for puppies, and dogs of all ages.

 Keep your pet cocooned in his own little bubble of relaxing pheromones with one of these collars.

-Works exactly the same way as the above products, but it goes wherever your pet goes.
+This collar works on the same principle as the pheromone products above, but goes wherever your pet goes.

 These can be a very quick and easy way of 'taking the edge off' when your dog is anxious or stressed.